 - Drug Charges

-Finding the right lawyer can make the difference between your case being decided in your way and losing your rights and freedoms.
-In contrast with other Newton County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can rest assured that you can call your Newton County, MO criminal defense lawyer 24/7 to talk about the facts of your case, how you want to proceed, or anything else.
-Regardless of where you are, the time of day, or your present circumstances, you will have a direct line to your attorney to be a friendly listener in your time of need.
+Working with the right lawyer can make the difference between your case being decided in your favor and losing your rights and freedoms.
+Unlike other Newton County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
+When you choose Combs Waterkotte, you can rest easy knowing that you can call your Newton County, MO criminal defense lawyer at any time of day to talk about the facts of your case, how you want to proceed, or anything else.
+Regardless of where you are, what time it is, or your present circumstances, you will have a direct line to your attorney to listen and understand you in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say the right thing, you will be all right and they will not hassle you further.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call an experienced St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to talk to a trusted St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could vastly improve the result of your case.
+It is entirely possible that you may not believe you should call a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
 Here are a few scenarios where calling a Newton County defense lawyer is the right thing to do:

 - When investigators “just want to ask questions”.
-If you were near a crime scene and were in no way involved it, it’s logical to talk to the police.
-However, you still need to mind your words, as the police did not directly see what happened: after all, this is why they are looking for witnesses to begin with.
-An inexperienced or excited officer could read your account the wrong way and consider you a prime suspect.
-If police want your eyewitness account, request if you can make an appointment with the officer.
-This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you say to the police clearly establishes that you were an innocent bystander.
-If the facts of your case are not clear and could possibly place you under suspicion, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+If you were at a crime scene and were in no way involved it, it’s safe to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
+A rookie or excited officer could see your statement the wrong way and think that you are a person of interest.
+If police want your witness statement, ask them if you can make an appointment with the officer.
+This way, you can talk to an attorney, go over what you saw and how you were involved, and make sure what you tell the police leaves no doubt that you were just a bystander.
+If the facts of your case are less obvious and could possibly place you under suspicion, it’s a good idea to hire a criminal defense lawyer to safeguard your rights.

-- When police want you to sign something.
-Police cannot compel you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and heavily curtails their ability to obtain search warrants or require you to grant access to personal information.
-But, police will sometimes ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your system.
-If the police ask you to sign one of these documents, politely refuse and request to talk with a lawyer.
-Voluntarily permitting the police to get access to these records, even if they did not have a good reason to request them, automatically makes them admissible in court as evidence, so it is crucial to know your rights at all times.
+- When police want you to sign paperwork.
+Police cannot compel you to do anything unless they have a genuine suspicion that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and heavily curtails their ability to get search warrants or make you grant access to personal information.
+But, police will from time to time ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police ask you to sign one of these papers, politely decline and request to talk with a lawyer.
+Voluntarily allowing the police to get access to these records, even if they did not have a legal reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in Newton County, MO.
-If you are ever actually detained by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any inquiries without an attorney being present, and call a Newton County criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most undoubtable time you need a criminal defense lawyer in Newton County, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any questions without an attorney being present, and call a Newton County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Newton County, MO

-If there’s one thing that Newton County drivers do not like to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
-Motorists all around Newton County, MO know that local municipal police departments use traffic tickets not to promote good driving habits, but sometimes as additional revenue sources (especially if the town you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Newton County drivers do not like to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
+Motorists all around Newton County, MO know that local municipal law enforcement uses traffic enforcement not to punish reckless drivers, but sometimes as a way to fill city coffers (especially if the town you are driving through has a dwindling property tax base, or indeed does not levy property tax on homeowners).

-Being given a traffic ticket in Newton County, MO isn’t just a pain, it’s also a drain on your finances.
-If you choose to pay your Newton County traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
-Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets generally cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this window you could be facing increased penalties.
+Being given a traffic ticket in Newton County, MO isn’t just a nuisance, it’s also a drain on your finances.
+If you decide to pay your Newton County traffic ticket, you indirectly plead guilty to the charges against you and they go on your driving record.
+Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
+Tickets in general cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over again during this window you could be looking at increased penalties.

-More and more Newton County drivers are choosing Combs Waterkotte as their Newton County traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unparalleled legal acumen to all its cases, even minor moving violations.
-Our firm works without rest to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, after you’ve paid them, are removed from your record or influence insurance rates) or have your ticket dismissed due to police error.
-Best of all, our exceptional Newton County traffic ticket lawyer services come at an exceptional value, providing you access to first-rate legal services at a price you can afford If you have recently been written a traffic ticket in Newton County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Newton County traffic ticket.
+A growing number of Newton County drivers are choosing Combs Waterkotte as their Newton County traffic ticket lawyer, and with good cause.
+Combs Waterkotte brings unmatched legal intelligence to every one of its cases, even minor moving violations.
+Our firm works non-stop to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, do not stay on your record or affect insurance rates) or have your ticket dismissed due to an irregularity in your stop.
+Most importantly, our exceptional Newton County traffic ticket lawyer services come at an exceptional value, giving you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Newton County, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Newton County traffic ticket.

 Other cases we take on in Newton County, MO include: